gabr1sr/gabr1sr.github.io/content/posts/foundry-and-nixos-how-to-setup.md

 +++
-title = "Foundry and NixOS: How To Setup" author = ["Gabriel Rosa"] description = "Foundry is a blazing fast, portable, modular and the most popular toolkit for Ethereum and EVM-compĺiant applications development.
-In this post, we will learn how to install it in our NixOS." date = 2024-06-06T10:57:00-03:00 lastmod = 2024-06-10T18:19:32-03:00 slug = "foundry-and-nixos-how-to-setup" tags = ["solidity", "foundry", "nixos", "en"] draft = false
+title = "Foundry and NixOS: How To Setup" author = ["Gabriel Rosa"] description = "Foundry is a blazing fast, portable, modular and the most popular toolkit for Ethereum and EVM-compliant applications development.
+In this post, we will learn how to install it in our NixOS." date = 2024-06-06T10:57:00-03:00 lastmod = 2024-07-30T04:37:26-03:00 slug = "foundry-and-nixos-how-to-setup" tags = ["solidity", "foundry", "nixos", "en"] draft = false